hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 My hypothesis is that given the above, we then see:

 - Cumulative culture as a way to understand under what environmental conditions humans achieve optimal collaboration.
-- How to optimize and facilitate human innovation, and how to understand when one has studied to compromise the human element.
+- How to optimise and facilitate human innovation, and how to understand when one has studied to compromise the human element.
-- Socioeconomic systems then provide a way to understand what properties of the system result in effective environments, as well as ways to understand and optimize the efficiency of the environment by being able to visualize it as an economy.
+- Socioeconomic systems then provide a way to understand what properties of the system result in effective environments, as well as ways to understand and optimise the efficiency of the environment by being able to visualise it as an economy.
-- Resilience engineering comes in to provide the most generally formed "laws of the universe" for CASTs, ways to strategically visualize and orient towards desired system performance, and a robust toolkit for helping humans handle the non-intuitive nature of CASTs.
+- Resilience engineering comes in to provide the most generally formed "laws of the universe" for CASTs, ways to strategically visualise and orient towards desired system performance, and a robust toolkit for helping humans handle the non-intuitive nature of CASTs.
 - Lastly, Operads provide a mathematical framework under which one can validate that automation built to compose complex components do not result in a globally incoherent system.

 ## Understanding Ecosystems